 High-throughput sequencing, bioinformatics and machine learning as a soil health diagnostic tool

-To overcome these drawbacks, species identification based on DNA sequences (barcodes) coupled with new ulta high-troughput sequencing techniques represents a promising approach.
-But the huge amount of sequences and the high complexity makes it difficult to process them by conventional means.
-Therefore it become essential to develop methods combining bioinformatics and machine learning in order to (i) quantify, analyze, and process protist sequences; (ii) identify and select bioindicators (a subset of protists (OTUs)) associated with different stress factors; but also (iii) to model their relative abundance in function of the different conditions, leading to the development of predictive diagnostic models.
+The impact of farming practices and use of pesticides on soil quality is a growing concern among consumers, farmers and soil managers.
+To assess this impact, bioindicators, such as protists, have great potential, but their use remains limited because current methods do not allow detailed and rapid analysis of soil samples.
+To overcome these drawbacks, species identification based on DNA sequences (“barcoding”) coupled with new ultra-high throughput sequencing techniques represents a promising approach.
+However, the enormous amount of sequences and their high complexity makes it difficult to process them by conventional means.
+It is therefore essential to develop methods combining bioinformatics and Machine Learning (ML) to (i) quantify, analyze and process protist sequences; (ii) identify and select bioindicators (a subset of protists) associated with different stressors; but also to (iii) model their relative abundance under different conditions, leading to the development of predictive diagnostic models.

 We analyzed the composition of protist communities in 28 vineyards in Valais using metabarcoding and compared the predictive performance of different ML algorithms for several variables characterizing soil quality.
 Our innovative results show that the composition of protist communities can be used to predict a wide range of variables, including the presence of pesticides (copper) in soils.
 Taxonomically, the protist groups with the highest number of bioindicators were Ciliophora and Cercozoa.
 Functionally, the majority of bioindicators corresponded to heterotrophic taxa, but some variables (plant biomass and soil pH) were mainly predicted by photosynthetic taxa.
 Our analyses allowed us to develop scripts to identify biomarkers and predict different soil parameters.